 The speed of The Best Friend of Charleston was laughable by our standards, but in its day, it was audacious.
 Reputable medical authorities of the time were warning that speeds in excess of 10 mph could kill passengers on the newfangled railroad by depriving them of oxygen.
 Even though that theory was immediately debunked on the 1830 Christmas excursion, the operational Charleston & Hamburg Railroad set strict – but flexible – speed limits.
 For trains with a single car, the speed was not to exceed 15 mph; for trains with two and three cars, the speed was not to exceed 12 and 10 mph, respectively.
 Later regulations specified that no train was to exceed 20 mph “unless greatly behind time.”
 Ah, what would we do without loopholes?

 Very quickly, passenger anxiety shifted from unhealthy speed to lethal boiler explosions.

 When a subsequent explosion on the Charleston & Hamburg injured passengers in the first car behind the engine, the company took action.
 After rebuilding the locomotive, they interposed between boiler and passenger a flat car stacked with cotton bales.
 At some point, worried that the cotton bales were still not enough protection for paying customers, they added a flat car with a group of black musicians.
-This might have been the worst gig in the world: trying to play music while riding backwards on a lurching, open rail car, showered by soot and sparks from the smokestack, waiting for the boiler behind you to explode.
+This might have been the worst musicians’ gig in the world: trying to play your instrument while riding backwards on a lurching, open rail car, showered by soot and sparks from the smokestack, waiting for the boiler behind you to explode.